bytewax/bytewax/docs/articles/getting-started/execution.md

 `run_main()` is best used for testing dataflows or doing prototyping in notebooks.

-Because it only uses a single worker, do not expect any speedup due to parallelism.
+Because it only uses a single worker, do not expect any speedup from to parallelism.

 ## Multiple Worker Spawn Cluster